0jonjo/calcpace/README.md

 ### Calculate using Clocktime

-Calcpace also provides methods to calculate using clocktime (HH:MM:SS format string).
+Calcpace also provides methods to calculate using clocktime (HH:MM:SS or MM:SS format string).
 The return value will be in seconds or clocktime, depending on the method called, except for `checked_distance`.
 Here are some examples:

 ```ruby
 # The return will be in the unit you input/seconds or seconds/unit you input